okaylegion/kubernetes-for-ml-engineers/README.md

 make test
 ```

+CONGRATULATIONS!
+You have just deployed a FastAPI app to a local Kubernetes cluster.

+The sky is the limit from here.

 ### Wanna learn more Real World ML/MLOps?

 Subscribe for free to my newsletter to get notified when I publish new articles and courses:

 ### [👉👉🏻👉🏼👉🏽👉🏾👉🏿 Subscribe](https://paulabartabajo.substack.com/)